 Does Florida have a helmet law for motorcyclists?

-Yes, but it is not as far-reaching as the "universal" motorcycle helmet laws that many states have passed.
+Yes, but it is not as far-reaching as motorcycle helmet laws in many other states.

-So, if you're over 21 and you've got a minimum of $10,000 in appropriate insurance coverage, you are not required to wear a helmet in Florida.
+So, if you're over 21 and you've got a minimum of $10,000 in medical insurance coverage, you're not required to wear a helmet in Florida.

 by: David Goguen, J.D.